The appearance day of jagad-guru oṁ viṣṇupāda aṣṭottara-śata-śrī

-begins the third year of this Monthly On-line Edition
+begins the sixteenth year of this Monthly On-line Edition

 śrī śrī guru gaurāṅga jayataḥ!

 Posted: 3 February 2010 & 10 February 2023

 Inspired by and under the guidance of